rmholmes/rmholmes.github.io/_pages/about.md

 Mathematics and
 Statistics](https://www.maths.unsw.edu.au/about/applied-mathematics)
 at the [University of New South Wales](https://www.unsw.edu.au/).
-I study the physics of ocean circulation using a range of idealized and realistic ocean models.
+I study the physics of ocean circulation using theoretical techniques, a range of idealized and realistic ocean models (ROMS, MOM5, MOM6, Dedalus) and analysis of satellite and in-situ oceanographic data.

 ## Research Interests